 We endow the vector space $\V\D$ with a Hermitian scalar product $\langle,\rangle_D$, uniquely characterized by the requirement that the basis \eqref{eq:vec_D_basis} of the vector space $\V\D$ generated by $\D$ is orthonormal.
 This scalar product induces a reciprocal Hermitian scalar product on $\V\D^*$, denoted by the same symbols $\langle,\rangle_D$ when no confusion can arise.
 The scalar product of two state vectors $\psi_1:\M\to \D$ and $\psi_2:\M\to \D$ is

-The scalar product \eqref{eq:scalar_prod_one} extends to the many-particle wavefunctions, as the tensor product of the scalar products corresponding to each particle.
-With its help, we can define the Hilbert space of square-integrable wavefunctions, and we can also work with a rigged Hilbert space, as usually done in \NRQM.
+The scalar product \eqref{eq:scalar_prod_one} extends to the many-particle wave functions, as the tensor product of the scalar products corresponding to each particle.
+With its help, we can define the Hilbert space of square-integrable wave functions, and we can also work with a rigged Hilbert space, as usually done in \NRQM.

-We have seen that the standard formulation of {\NRQM} already contains a way to reduce the wavefunction of a single particle from the configuration space $\M\times\D$ to a vector-valued wavefunction on the 3D space $\M$.
+We have seen that the standard formulation of {\NRQM} already contains a way to reduce the wave function of a single particle from the configuration space $\M\times\D$ to a vector-valued wave function on the 3D space $\M$.
 But for $\n$ particles, this worked only to reduce it to $\M^\n$, as in equation \eqref{eq:universal_wavefunction_field}.
 In section \sref{s:st_rep} I will show how the reduction to $\M$ can be done for $\n$ particles as well.